mogzol/Go-Game-WebApp/README.md

 # Go Web Application
 Go Web Application for UVIC SENG 299.

+## Live Demo

-A live demo should be available at http://gogame.morganzolob.info/
+A live demo of this app should be available at http://gogame.morganzolob.info/

 ## Running with Docker